5 ways your employees are unintentionally sabotaging your data security

 In your company you must be trusting some employees with the most sensitive data.
 In your wildest dream you may not imagine them sabotaging your data security.
 Right?
 But recent research have found out that most employees who have only your company’s best interest at heart, are unintentionally making a series of critical mistakes that are putting your data security at great risk.
 So it’s not only people with malicious intent that you have to look out for.

-Below are a five ways that your staff might be inadvertently sharing confidential information:
+Below are the five ways that your staff might be inadvertently sharing confidential information:

-1. When your staffs steps away from their workstations.
+1. When your staff steps away from their workstations

 Your data can be at a high risk when your employees step out of their workstations.
-It can be particularly dangerous if the employee works remote, works from a public place like a coffee shop or if your employee is working in the same office with various levels of employees who should not have access to the information that other employees are working with.
+It can be particularly dangerous if the employee works remotely or from a public place like a coffee shop or if your employee is working in the same office with various levels of employees who should not have access to the information that other employees are working with.

-To avoid this make sure that your employees always log out of their system with appropriate password set on their system.
-For additional precausion the systems should have settings which automatically log users out after a small period of inactivity
+To avoid this, make sure that your employees always log out of their system with appropriate password set on their system.
+For additional precaution, the systems should have settings which automatically log users out after a small period of inactivity.

-3. Sharing sensitive information via email and another collaboration tools.
+3. Sharing sensitive information via email or other collaboration tools

 4. Saving documents to the wrong destination

 When it comes to data security, the only way to keep a check is educating and training your employees.
-The more informed the employees are the better your information remains secure.
-Recent research shows that employees having no malicious intent also leads to serious data security breaches in the organization.
+The more informed the employees are, the better your information remains secure.
+Recent research shows that employees having no malicious intent also leads to serious data security breaches in the organisation.